mmbman/Katagiri/1983-06-01-Blue-Cliff-Record-Case-45-Talk-2.md

 > “Right now I throw it down into West Lake.”
 Myriad things return to one, but he doesn’t even need the one.

 Even the one, you don’t need.
 Because if you understand the one, then should you hold [onto] it?
 No. Because *one* is pretty vast.
-Even though you try to obey [it], you try to follow it – you don’t know what it is.
+Even though you try to obey it, you try to follow it – you don’t know what it is.

-Well, some religions say *truth*, or *God*, *divinity*, et cetera.
-“All sentient beings are made by God, [or] divinity” – it’s fine, it’s fine.
+Well, some religions say *truth*, or *God*, *divinity*, et cetera; “all sentient beings are made by God, [or] divinity” – it’s fine, it’s fine.
 And then we never think, “Where does the one return to?”
 Because it’s untouchable.
 It’s untouchable because your intellectual sense never reaches it.
 So [we say], “if you don’t understand, just believe it.”
 This is fine.
-But if you think so – well, God, or whatever you say, truth, or divinity, are completely going far from you, because you can see them objectively.
-Always at a distance.
-It’s never alive in your life directly.
+But if you think so – well, even God, or whatever you say, truth, or divinity, are completely going far from you, because you can see them objectively.
+Always at a distance; it’s never alive in your life directly.
 That’s why next moment, anyway, where *is* [the] one?
 How is *one* alive?
 We have to think.

 Well, maybe naturally we can think of it.
 “How?
 Where is it?
 How does it work?”
 If you just think, “Well, all sentient beings are made by divinity, and only one divinity,” then we can appreciate it, yes, because we completely depend on this one.
 That is a particular way to project yourself into your object.
 That is a logical structure of human feeling, how to project itself into your object.